Kitware/trame-vtklocal/README.rst

 This will download the threaded WASM version.
 Otherwise, the non-threaded version will be used as it does not require SharedArrayBuffer.

-VTK/WASM vs trame-vtklocal
+VTK.wasm vs trame-vtklocal
 ----------------------------------------

-This repository `trame-vtklocal` focus on providing a web component that is capable of mirroring a vtkRenderWindow defined on the server side.
+This repository `trame-vtklocal` focus on providing a web component that is capable of mirroring a `vtkRenderWindow` defined on the server side.
 This include a JavaScript section for the browser and a Python section for the server.

 The server include a definition of a custom network protocol over our WebSocket (wslink/trame) and some helper class to ease the vtkRenderWindow binding with a web component in the browser.